MaxParks/AsanaClone/README.md

 }
 ```

-## Delete Tean
+## Delete Team

-Delete a specific teamn by its ID.
+Delete a specific team by its ID.

 * Require Authentication: Yes
 * Require proper authorization: Team must belong to the current user